codingseb/Localization/README.md

 LocalizationLoader.Instance.AddTranslation("SayHello", "es", "Hola" );
 LocalizationLoader.Instance.AddTranslation("SayHello", "fr", "Bonjour" );
 ```

+### YamlFileLoader
+For Yaml format of localization files "*.loc.yaml" it's working the same way as the Json

 ### Implement your own file format
 If you want to support an other format than json or yaml, you can create your custom FileLanguageLoader.